African Americans Enlist Community Health Ambassadors to Fight the COVID-19 Pandemic

 “Remember, folks,” Freedia says.
 “It ain’t over.”

-Across the country strategic partnerships with messengers like Freedia are helping to loosen COVID-19’s deadly grip in communities all too distrustful of the medical establishment.
+Across the country strategic partnerships with messengers like Freedia are helping to loosen COVID-19’s deadly grip in communities distrustful of the medical establishment.
 And if Freedia’s effort is any measure, these messengers are having a big impact; Freedia’s “Mask Up” video, along with other COVID-19 music and outreach videos she’s made, have reached an estimated audience of 2.18 million people, and increasing numbers of her fans are getting vaccinated.

 Freedia has become one of a growing number of so-called “community health ambassadors” — people who have an intimate understanding of the culture, language, and needs of the people living around them — who are lending their time and talent to spread the word about COVID-19 in the African American community.
 And community health ambassadors aren’t all major national figures.
 Most are locally known, and, thus, locally trusted.